CLF78/Midnight-Variety-Pack/README.md

 - Install dotnet, which is required for running Kamek;
 - Install WINE, which is required for running CodeWarrior;
 - Since the CodeWarrior installer will fail on WINE, the files will need to be extracted manually:
-    - To do so, first make sure the cabextract package is installed;
     - Place the CodeWarrior installer in the same folder as `extractCW.sh`, then run the aforementioned script;
     - All the files will be placed to the correct folder automatically.
 - Install Wiimm's SZS Tools;